ludvigak/FINUFFT.jl/README.md

 Developed and tested on Linux.
 Also works on Max OS X, but build script is hardwired to use GCC 8 (`g++-8` and `gcc-8`).

+#### New:
-Might work on Windows as well.
+Might now work on Windows as well.
 Has been tested successfully on two Windows 10 setups with TDM-GCC 9.2.0 and Julia 1.4.1.
 (Important: make sure that openmp for gcc is installed.).

 ## Usage